tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 	You can check to see if you have Git already installed by opening a terminal and typing `git --version`.

 2. Configure Git with Github authorization.
 This will allow you to push changes without entering your username and password each time.
 See the following topics to set this up:
- * [Set up Git](https://help.github.com/articles/set-up-git/) (Note that when you configure your username, use your Github username, which will be something like tomjohnson1492 instead of "Tom Johnson".)
+ * [Set up Git](https://help.github.com/articles/set-up-git/) (Note that when you configure your username, use your Github username, which will be something like tomjoht instead of "Tom Johnson".)
  * [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
  * [Adding a new SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)